 The said resolution, similar to the one that terminates the concession expiry expedient, has been disputed before the National High Court in 2016 by the Pontevedra Town Council, the Ria Defence Association and Greenpeace Spain.
-These appeals have continued their processing during 2018, and are pending resolution except for the appeal filed by the Pontevedra Town Council against the partial expiration resolution that has been dismissed.
+In March 8, 2019 the Ministerio de Transición Ecológica (before MAGRAMA), decided to give up its position within the prior proceedings.
+This is, the Spanish Government requested the demand estimate despite having assured along all the proceedings that Resolution of 20/01/2016 is adjusted to Law.
+ENCE has strongly opposed to the decision of the Ministry.